 Considering the available RAN4 TU for 5G-A in Rel-20, companies’ views on which topics to be included in the package, and the impacts on RAN1/RAN2, RAN has to down-select the topics for cross area in 5G-A.

-Following the previous agreements in RAN#108 and companies’ comments, the moderator suggests to focus on the following two items for down-selection.
+Following the previous agreements in RAN#108 and companies’ comments, the moderator suggests to focus on the following two items.